subsquid/squid-sdk/README.md

 `substrate-processor` is designed to be able to load the processed data into an arbitrary database and indeed one can
 run it without a persistent store.

-However, additional tooling is available when a processor is run against a postgres-compatible database.
-In such a case, subsquid framework suggests the following dev flow:
+However, extra tooling for data modeling and serving the data with GraphQL is available when a processor is run against a postgres-compatible database.
+In such a case, the Subsquid framework suggests the following dev flow:

-1. Define the target database schema using a GraphQL schema enriched with custom directives
+1. Define the target database schema using a GraphQL dialect enriched with custom directives
 2. Generate [TypeORM](https://typeorm.io) entity classes with [typeorm-codegen](typeorm-codegen)
 3. Generate and apply database migrations with [typeorm-migration](typeorm-migration)
 4. Use powerful and extensible [GraphQL server](graphql-server) to serve produced data right away.

 ### Squid

-_Squids_ - this is how we call ETL projects built with the Subsquid framework.
+ETL projects built with the Subsquid framework are called _Squids_.

-Squids have a certain structure and are supposed to be developed as a regular node.js package.
+Squids have a certain structure and are supposed to be developed as regular node.js packages.
 See [squid-template](https://github.com/subsquid/squid-template) for a reference.

 A typical squid implements both data mapping and an API server presenting the data.

 Squids can be deployed to a Subsquid cloud service called [Aquairum](https://app.subsquid.io).
-In the future, the cloud service will be replaced by a decentralized network of providers.
+In the future, the cloud service will be replaced by an open network of decentralized squid operators.

 ### Other tools

-Subsquid framework incorporates a few npm packages that might be useful in standalone mode:
+The Subsquid framework incorporates a few npm packages that might be useful in a standalone mode:

 * [scale-codec](scale-codec) - encoder and decoder for [SCALE](https://docs.substrate.io/reference/scale-codec/) data serialization format
 * [ss58-codec](ss58-codec) - encoder and decoder for [SS58 address format](https://docs.substrate.io/v3/advanced/ss58/)